Set up OpenID Connect provider

 Set up an OpenID Connect authentication provider (e.g. Keycloak as a local deployment or Auth0 a a cloud service).
 See subpage for an example on how to set up Keycloak as an Open ID provider for the Border Gateway.

-Options could be Let´s encrypt or Fraunhofer certificates.
+Simplest option is to use Let´s encrypt.
 You will need the two .pem files containing the certificate itself (including chain) and the private key.
 See below on how to provide the necessary information in a config file.

 Create config file